FirstLyn/mongo-migration/README.md

-# MongoDB Migration System
+# 🧠 MongoDB Migration System

-A fully generic, template-based MongoDB migration and undo system.
+A fully generic, template-based MongoDB migration system with support for dry runs, undo functionality, structured logs, and dynamic input.

-Designed for clarity, automation, and reversibility.
+Designed for clarity, reversibility, and automation in real-world environments where you need full control over your data changes.

+---

+## 📦 Features

+- ✅ Template-based data updates
+- 🌀 Support for dynamic JS-based data generation
+- 🧪 Dry run mode to preview changes before applying
+- 🔁 Undo support with precise rollback using log files
+- 🧰 Structured CLI with named flags (built using `commander`)
+- 🧾 Migration tagging and versioning
+- 🔒 No actual writes during dry run

 ---